Perturbative quantum simulation: Numerical Simulation

 Under time evolution, we observe a clear separation of spin density and charge density as shown in Fig.~\ref{fig:fh2D_SM}(a1) and (a3).
 As $U$ increases to $U = J$, the separation of spin density and charge density becomes much faster.
 The error for the separation speed $\kappa_\eta$ ($\eta = c/s$) are shown in the figure inset.
 In the large interaction regime, the initial state considered here is a mixture of excited states, and therefore the effective physics can not be well captured by the Luttinger liquid theory~\cite{fradkin2013field}.

 While this effective model can only capture the low-energy excitation in the weakly coupled regime, our method can simulate the dynamics in the highly excited regime with medium or large interaction.
-The interactions for this $1$D interacting ferimions have two parts: (1) kinetic terms due to nearest hopping $t$ (2) on-site spin interaction $U$.
+The interactions for this $1$D interacting fermions have two parts: (1) kinetic terms due to nearest hopping $t$ (2) on-site spin interaction $U$.
 According to the topology of interactions, we have two strategies, by regarding either the nearest hopping or on-site spin interactions as the $V^{\rm int}$.
-Therefore, depending on the relative strength of $t$ and $U$, we can cut the full interacting systems along either longitudinal or transverse direction.
-This enables the simulation in both regime.
+Therefore, depending on the relative strength of $t$ and $U$, we can cut the full interacting systems along either longitudinal or transverse directions.
+This enables the simulation in both regimes.
 We note that to prepare the general entangled state, we can decompose it into a linear combination of local states, which might introduce an additional sampling cost for the state preparation.

-We remark that this enables the quantum simulation for the two opposite regime, which aligns with the view from the perturbation theory that applies to the weakly-interacting and strongly-interacting limit.
+We remark that this partitioning strategy enables the quantum simulation for the two opposite regimes, which aligns with the view from the perturbation theory which applies to the weakly-interacting and strongly-interacting limit.
 Our method could be used to simulate the dynamics of interacting phenomena with quasi-$1$D or $2$D geometry.
-In the case of Fermi-Hubbard model considered above, the explicit decomposition for both {geometries} are optimal with respect to the resource cost for the simulation of non-local correlations.
+In the case of the Fermi-Hubbard model considered above, the explicit decompositions for both {geometries} are optimal with respect to the resource cost for the simulation of non-local correlations.